djfedos/djfedos-search/README.md

 There is also a file called `test_lib_search_sdk_manual.py` that allows a pretty convenient manual testing.

+## Benchmarks
+To benchmark the performance of the library in different scenarios, use test_benchmarks.py with pytest module.
+There are several functions for benchmarking that support semi-automated workflow.

 ## Authors
 This library is written by Fedor Ivashchenko